Drawer and Shelf Combo Inserts: The Best of Both Worlds?

 They are especially handy when one person wants drawers and the other wants shelves, which is a very normal domestic negotiation to be having in front of a wardrobe.

-This is one of the recurring truths across the whole robe insert range: a lot of the narrower units sit around the 505mm-wide mark.
+This is one of the recurring truths across the whole robe insert range: a lot of the narrower units sit around the 505mm-wide mark, but height and layout still matter.

-Before buying anything, measure the internal wardrobe width, depth and height properly.
-Also check door clearance, tracks, skirting and the position of your hanging rail.
 The insert should suit the actual internal space, not the rough vibe of the wardrobe from across the room.
+Check width, depth, height, rail position and door clearance before ordering.

 What is a wardrobe drawer and shelf combo insert?